tiy-lv-java-2016-06/Fibonacci/README.md

 ## Description

-The fibonacci sequence is one of the more bizarre naturally occuring sequences.
+The fibonacci sequence is one of the more bizarre naturally occurring sequences.
 It can be found all over nature and is the basis for the golden ratio.
-The problem is that recusive algorithms, while very simple, are extremely slow and inefficient.
+The problem is that recursive algorithms, while very simple, are extremely slow and inefficient.
 Here is where we move towards a producer and consumer model with multi threading to make the repeated task a bit more efficient.

 ## Tasks
 * Make `Fibonacci` an executable task by implementing `Runnable`.
 	* Add a constructor that sets a class property for the number desired.
 This is required since run cannot take arguments.
 	* Have the run method print out the number and the result at the end
+* Create an `ExecutorService` using a fixed thread pool of 100.
+This **should** prevent your computer from exploding.
 * Using a thread (producer) read in the included file of numbers.
 These represent the nth numbers in the fibonacci sequence you need to find.
-* `offer` the numbers on to a BlockingQueue that allows no more than 1000 items at a time.
+* `put` the numbers on to a BlockingQueue that allows no more than 1000 items at a time.
-* Using another thread (consumer) pull the items off the queue and submit new fibonacci tasks to the executor to run in parallel.
+* Using another thread (consumer) pull the items off the queue and submit new fibonacci tasks to the executor (step 2) to run in parallel.

 ## Hard Mode
 * Change `Fibonacci` to be a callable.